mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 ## CDN

-You can start using Material-UI with minimal Front-end infrastructure, which is great for prototyping.
+You can start using MUI with minimal Front-end infrastructure, which is great for prototyping.

 Two Universal Module Definition (**UMD**) files are provided: